- CustomLinks_2

 Purpose

-This test measures the muscular strength/endurance of the abdominal muscles, which are used in self-defense and high intensity arrest-simulation training.
-Further, these muscles are important for performing tasks that involve the use of force, and it helps maintain good posture and minimize lower back problems.
+This test measures the muscular strength/endurance of the abdominal muscles, which are used in self-defense and high intensity arrest simulation training.
+These muscles are important for performing tasks that involve using force, and they help maintain good posture and minimize lower back problems.

 Procedure